 It’s still a manual process, so you’ll be doing most of the work on your own.
 But if you feel more comfortable operating via a web portal than your computer’s device manager, this is the method to choose.

 But there’s also an even easier way to make sure you have the right drivers – simply Download Driver Support

 3. How to Download Canon Scanner Drivers with Driver Support

 Driver Support is a program designed specifically to take the headache out of driver updates.
-This software is designed to check your hardware devices, including your Canon scanner, to ensure all drivers are up to date.
+This software is designed to check your hardware devices, including your Canon scanner and Canon printer drivers to ensure all drivers are up to date.